- Consultation By Appointment

 Consultation By Appointment

-Health at Dulwich operates on an appointment basis.
+All consultations at Health at Dulwich require booking an appointment.
 Our appointment system caters for urgent, non-urgent, complex, planned chronic care and preventative health care.

-Booked Appointments: Please phone 7221 2588 for an appointment.
-Appointments can also be booked online via our website.
+Booking Appointments: Please phone 7221 2588 for an appointment.
+Appointments can also be booked via HotDoc or via our website.

-Extended Consultations: If you need more time with your Doctor, please arrange an extended consultation when booking your appointment (eg. Pap Smears, Childhood Immunisations, Care Plans, Employment Medicals).
+Long Consultations: If you need more time with your Doctor, please arrange a long consultation when booking your appointment (eg. New Patients, Two or More Problems, Pap Smears, Childhood Immunisations, Family or Emotional Issues, Mental Health Care Plans, Employment Medicals).

 Urgent Appointments: Please advise Reception if you believe you require an urgent appointment.